 The Action Team may also benefit from the support of a 'critical friend' who can bring an external perspective.
-Critical friends can often be education or community sector personnel - such as representatives from your local Primary Health Network (PHN), council or child focused service or a staff member from a Registered Training Organisation (RTO) that delivers early childhood training.
+Critical friends can often be education or community sector personnel - such as representatives from your local Primary Health Network (PHN), council or child focused service.

 You may find that for your learning community having multiple Action Teams works best.
-If, for example, you are part of a group of services, or are co-located with a primary school.
+If, for example, you are part of a group of services, or are co-located with an early learning service or primary school.
 Your Be You Consultant can provide advice on structures that might work best for your learning community.